openvinotoolkit/training_extensions/docs/source/explanation/algorithms/classification/multi_class_classification.rst

 Please, refer to the :doc:`tutorial <../../../tutorials/advanced/semi_sl>` how to train semi supervised learning.
 Based on MobileNet-V3-large-1x, it takes about 3 times longer than conventional supervised learning.

-In the table below the top-1 accuracy on some academic datasets using our :ref:`Semi-SL pipeline <_mcl_cls_semi_supervised_pipeline>` is presented.
+In the table below the top-1 accuracy on some academic datasets using our pipeline is presented.
 Same as the supervised setting except for an image for unlabeled and an additional batch size.

 4 images per class (+ unlabeled image for Semi-SL)